andalus package

 property m

-Return experimental values from the benchmark suite.
+Return experimental values from the benchmark and application suites.

 Returns: